 If an emergency, such as a sudden illness or family death prevents you from reaching the polls on election day, you may request an emergency absentee voter ballot.
 Requests for an emergency ballot must be submitted after the deadline for regular absentee voter ballots has passed but before 4 p.m. on election day.
 The emergency must have occurred at a time which made it impossible for you to apply for a regular absentee voter ballot.
 Your local clerk will have more information about emergency absentee voter ballots.

 Voting is one of the most cherished and fundamental rights in our country.
-If you are eligible to obtain an absentee voter ballot and cannot attend the polls on election day, use of the absentee voter ballot is strongly encouraged.
+If you cannot attend the polls on election day, use of the absentee voter ballot is strongly encouraged.